cdktf/cdktf-provider-cloudflare/docs/customHostname.go.md

 - *Type:* *string

 Level of validation to be used for this hostname.
 Domain validation (dv) must be used.
+Available values: "dv".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.1.0/docs/resources/custom_hostname#type CustomHostname#type}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.2.0/docs/resources/custom_hostname#type CustomHostname#type}

 ---